Am I losing interest in shooting film?

 As usual, I’m overthinking things, but the infrastructure I have amassed in order to ease the process of shooting film is ridiculous.
 If the results were better, I wouldn’t mind.
 I’m tired of getting to the end of the long, sometimes tedious and difficult process only to look at the images and think, “meh.”

-Film photography is a wonderful hobby, but maybe I need a little break from it.
+Film photography is a wonderful hobby, but maybe I need a little break.